ReadabilityLOL/blog/content/notes/_index.md

 series = []
 +++

+# Notes

-These are all the notes I've taken so far:
+This is the collection of all the notes I've published so far:
 - [Science]({{< ref "Science" >}})
 - [Math]({{< ref "Math" >}})
 - [Tech]({{< ref "Tech" >}})